 Critics were mixed.
 It’s not Phantom or Spamalot or The Producers.
 As one of them pointed out though, if audiences listened to critics, Wicked wouldn’t be sold out month after month.

 When we took our seats I only knew it had Zachary Levi from Chuck and that it would be an interesting show to see to celebrate being married.
 We soon figured out that we had seen Krysta Rodriguez when she was Wednesday Addams in the Addams Family musical.
 Even with Nathan Lane and Bebe Neuwirth on stage, Krysta was clearly the star of that show.

-When C.K. and Kristin visited NYC, we saw First Date again.
+When C.K. and Kristin visited NYC, we saw First Date again with them.
 They loved it.
 There were a bunch of changes from the first week of previews and they were all for the best.

-At some point during the show each of the seven cast members takes over the show.
+At some point during the show each of the seven cast members steals the show.
 It’s a lot of fun.

-Plus we got to meet Zachari and Krysta after the show.
+Plus we got to meet Zachary and Krysta after the show.

 Go see First Date!